xuekema/Revocable-CPABE-KEK_Tree/README.md

 # Revocable-CPABE-KEK_Tree
-This code is algorithmic reproduction of A Traceable and Revocable Ciphertext-Policy Attribute-based Encryption Scheme Based on Privacy Protection
+This code is algorithmic reproduction of "A Traceable and Revocable Ciphertext-Policy Attribute-based Encryption Scheme Based on Privacy Protection".